North Lawndale assessor & market data

 Investors active in North Lawndale often also work in South Lawndale, East Garfield Park, West Garfield Park, Near West Side.

-North Lawndale investor financing FAQ
+North Lawndale investor FAQ

 Yes.
 North Lawndale is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.